computersarecool/willynolan.com/_posts/research/2017-04-03-inpainting.md

 </p>

 <p>
-This concern led me to explore inpainting - the process of reconstructing regions of am image.
+This concern led me to explore inpainting - the process of reconstructing regions of an image.
 The tool I made allows for a user to indicate the region of a photograph to be replaced and then uses exemplar-based texture synthesis to fill in the region.
 </p>

 <p>
 This project implements the academic paper
-<a href="https://ieeexplore.ieee.org/abstract/document/1323101/authors#authors">Region Filling and Object Removal by Exemplar-Based Image Inpainting</a>
+<a href="https://ieeexplore.ieee.org/abstract/document/1323101">Region Filling and Object Removal by Exemplar-Based Image Inpainting</a>
 by Criminisi et al.
 </p>